mochi-hpc-experiments/margo-tutorial-exercises/README.md

 * Wait a little and refresh the page.
 A GitHub workflow will have run and setup your code. _Note: other github workflows will run to test your code and upload a coverage report to codecov.io whenever you push commits to GitHub.
-  These workflows will not properly if you have made the repository private, so you may receive emails from GitHub about some failed workflows.
+  These workflows will not work properly if you have made the repository private, so you may receive emails from GitHub about some failed workflows.
   Simply ignore them._

-* Clone your code in the docker container, then create a Spack environment and build the code like you did in Exercise 1.
+* Clone your code in the docker container, then create a Spack environment and build the code like you did in Exercise 1, using the spack.yaml file at the root of your new project.
 Create a build directory and build the code.
   You may want to use the flag `-DENABLE_TESTS=ON` when calling `cmake` to make sure that the tests are also built.

 It is now time to edit the code to make it do what we want.
 The template provides the implementation of two RPCs, "hello" and "sum".
 You will recognize